DjangoGirls/organizer-manual/logistics/README.md

 ## Goodies

 This is only if you have the budget.
+We can send you a [Workshop Box](https://djangogirls.org/workshop-box) for 50$ or less if you meet those requirements: you need to contact us at least 6 weeks before your event and attendees registration must be open.
+Got to the [Workshop Box page](https://djangogirls.org/workshop-box) to know more about it.

 ### Temporary tattoos!